Hover over the buttons to see the contents of each page.

 Example

-But what is ‘bouncing’ again?
-Well, as previously mentioned, only the initial impact (and reactions, which will be covered later) are able to ‘bounce’ and allow resulting enemies to output their own radius.
-This new radius can not create more radii.
+But what is "bouncing" again?
+Well, as previously mentioned, only the initial impact (and reactions, which will be covered later) are able to "bounce" and allow resulting enemies to output their own radius.
+This new radius cannot create more radii.
 As such, in this situation, notice how only the enemy within the initial impact had further produced a radius, and how the farthest one did not, hence only gaining 1 Conductive stack instead of 2 like the others.

 Example

-Let’s now re-introduce Overload/Superconduct (OL/SC) as a mechanic.
+Let’s now re-introduce Overloaded/Superconduct (OL/SC) as a mechanic.
 As mentioned before, if Violet Arc, upon initial impact, had also triggered either OL/SC, enemies within the radius of the OL/SC will be radiated with an additional Conductive stack.
 Therefore, with a single enemy and an accompanying reaction, that enemy gains 2 Conductive stacks.

 Example

-With the same logic, any surrounding enemies within the OL/SC radius, but not in the initial ‘bounce’ radius, will be generated with 1 Conductive stack as the reaction had radiated a stack outward.
+With the same logic, any surrounding enemies within the OL/SC radius, but not in the initial bounce radius, will be generated with 1 Conductive stack as the reaction had radiated a stack outward.
 You should be aware of this and abuse this knowledge to one’s advantage.
-Also note how both outer enemies still output their own radii from the reaction’s radiation, not from the initial bounce—although, think of the radiation as an extension of a ‘bounce’ allowing other radii to form.
+Also note how both outer enemies still output their own radii from the reaction’s radiation, not from the initial bounce—although, think of the radiation as an extension of a bounce allowing other radii to form.

 The enemy that gained 2 stacks received them from the initial impact (1 stack) and the reaction (1 stack), while the 2 outer enemies only gained 1 stack from the reaction’s radiation.